bruhe002/Threading_HW/README.md

 *Shortest Job First (SJF)* is an algorithm which will run the processes based on the order of processes with the shortest burst time

-*Preemptive Priority Scheduling (PPS)* is an algorithm which will the processes based on the priority attribute all processes have.
+*Preemptive Priority Scheduling (PPS)* is an algorithm which will sort the processes based on the priority attribute all processes have.
 Later processes with higher priority can interrupt currently running processes.

 *Round Robin (RR)* is an algorithm which will alternate between processes based on a **Time Quantum** variable provided by the user.
-Once the Time Quantum is fulfilled for one process a new process will begin.
+Once the Time Quantum is fulfilled for one process (or the running process were to finish) a new process will begin.

+### PCB Class

+The PCB class simulates the structure of an actual PCB data structure used in Operating Systems.
+The PCB class for this program has several private member variables including:
+  - *pid*: The id of the process
+  - *arrival_time*: The arrival Time of the process (measured in milliseconds)
+  - *burst_time*: The time the process will run on the cpu (measured in milliseconds)
+  - *priority*: The priority of the process, only used when ran through a PPS algorithm

+**THESE VARIABLES ARE PROVIDED BY THE INPUT.TXT FILE**

+The rest of the variables are used when conducting calculations.
+  - *used_time*: the amount of time the process is used in an algorithm
+  - *wait_time*: the amount of time the process does not run during an algorithm.
+  - *turnaround_time*: the amount of time since the process arrived in the queue, from the total time it completed its burst.

+**THESE VARIABLES MUST BE REST EVERYTIME BEFORE THEY ARE RAN THROUGH ANOTHER ALGORITHM**

+### To run this program:

+Compile the program through the terminal running this command:

+`javac Main.java`

+Then run the program by entering the following command:

+`java Main`

+Once the program begins to run, the user will be greeted and asked to enter the name of the file they wish to read.
+In this case, the file will always be *input.txt* so for testing, that is what the user has been entering.
+The file must have the format of an matrix of integers, where each row represents a process, while each column represents the processes' **PID**, **Arrival Time** (milliseconds), **Burst Time**(milliseconds), and **Priority** respectively.

+Exception Handlers are put in place to make sure the file and its data are valid.
+Each row is read and split into an array separated by white space.
+Only the first four elements of that array are passed into the PCB Constructor.
+Any other elements found in a row will not be used.
+Each of the four elements are also checked if they are integers before entered into the array.
+Any exceptions thrown from the function will be caught and the program will loop back to asking for another file name.

+Each row is created into a PCB object and is placed into an array which will be passed to one of the four algorithms.
+The array is sorted by arrival time once filled.

+Once a file is accepted. the program will then display a menu asking the user to enter a number (An exception is used to make sure the input is correct).
+Input 1 will pass the array into the FCFS alogrithm; Input 2 will pass the array into the SJF algorithm; Input 3 will pass the array into the PPS algorithm; and Input 4 will pass the array into the RR algorithm.